dpb85/RNAseq-Project/MasterNotes.md

 ### Aligning to Reference Genome

-The data was aligned to the reference genome sourced from NCBI; the reference code is GCA_000182965.3.
-The reads were aligned using Bowtie and [this](https://github.com/dpb85/RNAseq-Project/blob/main/alb_bowtie.SBATCH) script.
+The data was aligned to the reference genome sourced from NCBI using [this](https://github.com/dpb85/RNAseq-Project/blob/main/alb_bowtie.SBATCH) script; the reference code is GCA_000182965.3.

 ### Counting Reads